slack-samples/bolt-python-custom-step-template/README.md

 ## Using Steps in Workflow Builder

-With your server running, your step is now ready for use in [Workflow Builder](https://api.slack.com/start#workflow-builder)!
+With your server running, the `Sample step` is now ready for use in [Workflow Builder](https://api.slack.com/start#workflow-builder)!
 Add it as a custom step in a new or existing workflow, then run the workflow while your app is running.